cybruGhost/RaiderLyrics/README.md

 # RaiderLyrics
-# RaiderLyrics - Music Discovery Platform
+# RaiderLyrics - Music Discovery Platform(best on pc)

 ## 🎵 Overview
 **RaiderLyrics** is a comprehensive music discovery platform that allows users to explore music, read lyrics, create playlists, and discover new artists.
 The platform integrates with YouTube Data and SimpMusic Lyrics API to provide a rich multimedia experience for music lovers.